Degree Programme in Primary Teacher Education, BA (Rauma) and MA (Turku)

 - minor studies and/or optional studies in other subjects

-The major subject of the Master’s degree (120 ECTS) is Educational Sciences and the degree includes the following studies:
+The major subject of the Master’s degree (120 ECTS) is educational science and the degree includes the following studies:

-- Advanced Studies in Education (including Master’s Thesis)
+- advanced studies in educational science (including Master’s Thesis)

-The admitted students are granted the study right for both, the Bachelor’s degree programme and the Master’s degree programme in Primary Teacher Education.
-After completing the Bachelor’s degree, the students are automatically entitled to continue their studies in the Master’s degree programme.
+The admitted student is granted the study right for both, the Bachelor’s degree programme and the Master’s degree programme in Primary Teacher Education.
+After completing the Bachelor’s degree, the student is automatically entitled to continue studies in the Master’s degree programme.
 There is no separate application for the Master’s degree programme in Primary Teacher Education.

-The thesis for the Bachelor’s degree Programme in Primary Teacher Education degree is a Bachelor’s thesis.
-The students:
+The thesis for the Bachelor’s degree programme is a Bachelor’s thesis.
+The student:

-- search for scientific literature, determine a meaningful research question and prepare a research plan
+- searches for scientific literature, determines a meaningful research question and prepares a research plan

-- collect research data, analyse, and interpret it.
+- collects research data, analyses, and interpretes it.

-After completing the Bachelor’s thesis, the students master the basic skills of scientific thinking, writing, research assessment and scientific discourse.
+After completing the Bachelor’s thesis, the student masters the basic skills of scientific thinking, writing, research assessment and scientific discourse.
 The thesis lays the foundations for investigative work as a teacher.

-Students have to write a Master's thesis as part of the advanced studies in Education.
-During their Master’s thesis work, the students further develop the basic skills of scientific thinking, writing, research assessment and scientific discourse acquired during the Bachelor studies.
+Student have to write a Master's thesis as part of the advanced studies in educational science.
+During Master’s thesis work, the student further developes the basic skills of scientific thinking, writing, research assessment and scientific discourse acquired during the Bachelor studies.
 The Master's thesis should show the student’s ability for scientific thinking, mastery of the research methods required, familiarity with the scientific literature on topic of the thesis and the ability to communicate in a scientific context.

 The objective of the programme is to develop the following areas of competence:

 - Communicative competence.
-Students are able to act collaboratively and are capable of communicating in different interactional situations.
+Student is able to act collaboratively and is capable of communicating in different interactional situations.

 - Pedagogical competence.
-Students know the basics of curriculum planning and are able to plan, implement, evaluate and develop learning processes and learning environments.
+Student knows the basics of curriculum planning and is able to plan, implement, evaluate and develop learning processes and learning environments.

 - Intellectual competence.
-Students have basic knowledge of education as a science and contents of the multidisciplinary subjects taught in basic education.
-Student base their actions and professional development on scientific thinking.
-Students understand the principles of the societal and cultural basics of childhood.
+Student has basic knowledge of education as a science and contents of the multidisciplinary subjects taught in basic education.
+Student base his/her actions and professional development on scientific thinking.
+Student understands the principles of the societal and cultural basics of childhood.

 - Ethical competence.
-Students are able to identify and analyse their actions from an ethical viewpoint and act in accordance with ethical principles.
+Student is able to identify and analyse his/her actions from an ethical viewpoint and act in accordance with ethical principles.

-In Finland, teachers are required to have a Master’s Degree.
+In Finland, teachers are required to have a Master’s degree.
 The Bachelor of Arts (Education) is a lower university degree and does not provide the qualification for teacher in Finland.
-After completing the Bachelor of Arts (Education) degree, students are entitled to continue their studies in the Master of Education at the University of Turku.
+After completing the Bachelor of Arts (Education), student is entitled to continue studies in the Master of Arts (Education) at the University of Turku.